careerJumpstart/TestimonialFree/README.md

 ## Users persona ##

-1/ People who want to recieve testimonials
+2/ People who want to recieve testimonials.
-2/ People who want to submit testimonials
+3/ People who want to submit testimonials.

 ## What this testimonial website will do ##